Paul Scherrer Institute: History

+The removal of plutonium from PSI was praised by the U.S. National Nuclear Security Administration as a contribution to global non-proliferation efforts.
+Switzerland was recognized as eliminating all separated plutonium from its territory ahead of the 2016 Nuclear Security Summit, in cooperation with U.S., U.K., and IAEA authorities.

 In July 2017, the three-dimensional alignment of magnetization inside a three-dimensional magnetic object was investigated and visualized with the help of the SLS without affecting the material.
 The technology is expected to be useful in developing better magnets, for example for motors or data storage.

 Joël François Mesot, the long-standing Director of PSI (2008 to 2018), was elected President of ETH Zurich at the end of 2018.
 His post was temporarily taken over by the physicist and PSI Chief of Staff Thierry Strässle from January 2019.
 Since 1 April 2020, the physicist Christian Rüegg has been Director of PSI.
 He was previously head of the PSI research division Neutrons and Muons.

 Numerous PSI spin-off companies have been founded over the years to make the research findings available to the wider society.
 The largest spin-off, with 120 employees, is the DECTRIS AG, founded in 2006 in nearby Baden, which specializes in the development and marketing of X-ray detectors.
 SwissNeutronics AG in Klingnau, which sells optical components for neutron research facilities, was founded as early as 1999.
 Several recent PSI offshoots, such as the manufacturer of metal-organic frameworks novoMOF or the drug developer leadXpro, have settled close to PSI in the Park Innovaare, which was founded in 2015 with the support of several companies and Canton Aargau.

+In 2024, the European Space Agency (ESA) and the PSI signed an agreement to establish the European Space Deep-Tech Innovation Centre (ESDI) near the PSI campus in northern Switzerland.
+The centre, formally part of ESA, includes a research platform called Phi-Lab, which is integrated into PSI and supports innovation initiatives.
+PSI has a long-standing relationship with ESA, including the development of the RADEM radiation detector for the JUICE mission to Jupiter, launched in 2023.